yannvillellas/polito-se2-24-20-Kiruna-eXplorer/Retrospective/Sprint3/Retrospective-v2.md

 - What caused your errors in estimation (if any)?

+      For some tasks, we were unable to fully understand the scope and complexity of the work during the estimation phase, which led to underestimating the effort required.
+      The frontend refactor introduced unforeseen challenges, adding more complexity and time requirements than initially anticipated.

 - What lessons did you learn (both positive and negative) in this sprint?

       Positive: